ludvij/Lud-Window/readme.md

 ## Current implementations
  - SDL2: up to date
- - SDL3: not up to date
+ - SDL3: up to date
- - Win32: not up to date
+ - Win32: up to date

 ## Requirements
-As of right now it requires ImGui to work, i want to remove this dependency in the future
+Per the original design, these are made to work exclussively with imgui and vulkan, ideally i'd like to remove that dependency and let the application or the renderer handle that, but rn I'm in no rush.